-The priority population for Children's Mental Health Services, including clients seen under MHSA, is seriously emotionally disturbed (SED) children and youth.
-SED clients must meet the criteria for medical necessity and further are defined as follows (per California Welfare & Institutions Code Section 5600.3):

-For the purposes of this part, seriously emotionally disturbed children or adolescents are those who have a mental disorder as identified in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, other than a primary substance use disorder or developmental disorder, which results in behavior inappropriate to the child's age according to expected developmental norms.
-Members of this target population shall meet one or more of the following criteria:

-- A. As a result of the mental disorder the child has substantial impairment in at least two of the following areas: self-care, school functioning, family relationships, or ability to function in the community; and either of the following occur: - The child is at risk of removal from home or has already been removed from the home. - The mental disorder and impairments have been present for more than six months or are likely to continue for more than one year without treatment. - B. The child displays one of the following: psychotic features, risk of suicide or risk of violence due to a mental disorder.
+- The priority population for Children's Mental Health Services, including clients seen under MHSA, is seriously emotionally disturbed (SED) children and youth.
+SED clients must meet the access criteria for specialty mental health services and further are defined as follows (per California Welfare & Institutions Code Section 5600.3: - For the purposes of this part, seriously emotionally disturbed children or adolescents are those who have a mental disorder as identified in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, other than a primary substance use disorder or developmental disorder, which results in behavior inappropriate to the child's age according to expected developmental norms. - Members of this target population shall meet one or more of the following criteria: - 1.
+As a result of the mental disorder the child has substantial impairment in at least two (2) of the following areas: self-care, school functioning, family relationships, or ability to function in the community; and either of the following occur: - 2.
+The child is at risk of removal from home or has already been removed from the home. - 3.
+The mental disorder and impairments have been present for more than six months or are likely to continue for more than one year without treatment. - 4.
+The child displays one of the following: psychotic features, risk of suicide or risk of violence due to a mental disorder. - 5.
+The child meets special education eligibility requirements under Chapter 26.5 (commencing with Section 7570) of Division 7 of Title 1 of the Government Code.